ahhaque/SAND/README.md

 * Common Math library v2.2
 * Apache Logging Services v1.2.15

-All of above except java sdk are included inside SRC_SAND_v_0_1 & DIST_SAND_v_0_1 folder.
+All of above except java sdk are included inside SRC_SAND_v_0_1 & DIST_SAND_v_0_1 folders.

 ## Execution
 To execute the program, use the following steps:
-1. Open a command prompt inside DIST_SAND_v_0_1 folder folder.
+1. Open a command prompt inside DIST_SAND_v_0_1 folder.
 2. Run the command "java -cp SAND_v_0_1.jar [OPTION]"

-Options are following:
+[OPTION]s are following:
 * -F
  * Input file path.
 Do not include file extension .arff in the file path.
 * -L
  * Maximum number of models in the ensemble.
 Default value is 6.
 * -U
  * Value for confidence threshold.
+Default value is 0.90.
 Please refer to the paper for description of confidence threshold.
-Default value is 0.90.
 * -D
- * use 1 here to execute SAND-D, 0 to execute SAND-F. Please refer to the paper for description about SAND-D, and SAND-F. Default value is 1.
+ * use 1 here to execute SAND-D, 0 to execute SAND-F. Default value is 1.
+Please refer to the paper for description about SAND-D, and SAND-F.
 * -T
  * Labeling delay in number of instances.
 Default value for classification only is 1.
 Use appropriate value for novel class detection.
 * -C